queryluke/masseffect-5e/static/data/rules/01-05-how-to-play.md

 Describing the results often leads to another decision point, which brings the flow of the game right back to step 1.

-This pattern holds whether the operatives are cautiously exploring a derelict ship, talking to a devious politician, or locked in a firefight against a squad of Batarian extremists.
+This pattern holds, whether the operatives are cautiously exploring a derelict ship, talking to a devious politician, or locked in a firefight against a squad of Batarian extremists.
 In certain situations, particularly combat, the action is more structured and the players (and GM) do take turns choosing and resolving actions.
 But most of the time, play is fluid and flexible, adapting to the circumstances of the mission.